 No, HVAC air filters differ in quality and dimensions, and some have specifications that others don't.
 In most instances we suggest installing the filter your HVAC manufacturer suggests pairing with your unit.

 All filters have MERV ratings, which vary from 1–20.
 MERV is short for minimum efficiency reporting value.

-Sometimes the packaging indicates how regularly your filter should be changed.
+Usually the packaging indicates how regularly your filter should be changed.
 In our experience, the accordion-style filters hold up better, and are worth the additional price.

 Filters are manufactured from different materials, with one-use fiberglass filters being most typical.
 Polyester and pleated filters catch more dirt but may decrease your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could be interested in using a HEPA filter, keep in mind that's like installing a MERV 16 filter in your comfort system.
 It’s highly unrealistic your equipment was created to run with level of resistance.
 If you’re worried about indoor air quality in Raleigh, think over getting a HEPA-grade air filtration system.
 This equipment works alongside your HVAC system.